Last Updated on 22 February 2020 by Eric Bretscher

 - Alternators nearly always fail with considerable damage to the rectifiers and regulator if disconnected under load.
 Interrupting the current causes a collapse of the magnetic field in the stator, which induces an intense surge, sometimes in excess of 100V.

-The best and the simplest avenue, by far, would be retaining charging equipment that can be disconnected under load without issues and won’t output wildly unregulated voltages if there is no battery to charge.
-Unfortunately, this is not always practical, like in the case of alternators, or economics can favour trying to keep pre-existing gear: this is not always feasible, for a number of reasons.
+The best and the simplest avenue, by far, would be using charging equipment that can be disconnected under load without issues and won’t output wildly unregulated voltages if there is no battery to charge.
+Unfortunately, this is not always practical, like in the case of alternators, or economics can favour trying to keep pre-existing gear: this is not always feasible, for a number of reasons, and can considerably increase the cost of a system conversion from lead-acid to lithium-ion.

 Typical solutions to address these problems fall into three categories.